cboyce183/KanLyfeServer/README.md

 You will need your own mongo atlas cluster and to point toward its in `db.js` if you wish to use this locally.
 Otherwise, just `npm i` on the root and `npm start`, you should be good to go.
 Tests are run from the root after installing and `npm test`.

+Concept: A simple backend for a Kanban-style life organising tool.
+A personal diary - dev style.

 ----
 Example query structure